mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

 I>
 I> Drupal provides two methods of caching: long term through the database, or short term per bootstrap in static caches.
 Static caching, called by `drupal_static()` improves performance by giving the module a place to store a compiled array and not having to rebuild it on each invocation.
 You can learn more through the Drupal API site: https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/drupal_static/7

 If the list of currency components does not exist in Drupal's static cache, it will attempt to load the list from the database cache (unless passed the reset parameter.)
-If the cache does not exist, or is reset, the currency component arrays are set again in the cache table.
+If the cache does not exist or is reset, the currency component arrays are set again in the cache table.

 Once the currency components are compiled, it processes each currency and attaches default values to normalize the currency components.
 The minimum attributes for